Campus Rules & Procedures

 - Both failing to report hazing and hazing that does not result in serious bodily injury are Class B misdemeanors.
 Hazing that results in serious bodily injury is a Class A misdemeanor.
 Hazing resulting in a death is a state jail felony.
 An organization found guilty of hazing may be fined $5,000 to $10,000 or, for incident causing personal injury or property damage, an amount double the loss or expense incurred because of the hazing incident.

 - It is not a defense to prosecution that the person hazed consented to the hazing activity.

-- Any person reporting a specific hazing incident to the Dean of Students or other appropriate institutional official is immune from civil and criminal liability unless the report is in bad faith or malicious.
+- Any person reporting a specific hazing incident to the Dean of Students or other official Student Life Officer is immune from civil and criminal liability unless the report is in bad faith or malicious.